sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <a href="" id="configoperations-admxinstall"></a>**ConfigOperations/ADMXInstall**

-<p style="margin-left: 20px">Allows settings for ADMX files for Win32 apps to be delivered directly to your device.
-The delivered ADMX file settings are then processed into new ADMX-backed policies for your device.
+<p style="margin-left: 20px">Allows settings for ADMX files for Win32 apps to be delivered directly to your device and processed into new ADMX-backed policies or preferences.
 By using ADMXInstall, you can add ADMX-backed polices for those Win32 apps that have been added between OS releases.
-For more information, see [Adding ADMX-backed policies](adding-admx-backed-policies.md).
+ADMX-backed policies are imported to your device by using the Policy CSP URI: `./Vendor/MSFT/Policy/ConfigOperations/ADMXInstall`.
+Each ADMX-backed policy or preference that is added is assigned a unique ID.
+For more information about adding ADMX-backed policies, see [Adding ADMX-backed policies](adding-admx-backed-policies.md).

+ADMX files that have been installed by using **ConfigOperations/ADMXInstall** can later be deleted by using the URI delete operation.
+Deleting an ADMX file will delete the ADMX file from disk, remove the metadata from the ADMXdefault registry hive, and delete all the policies that were set from the file.
+The MDM server can also delete all ADMX policies that are tied to a particular app by calling delete on the URI, `./Vendor/MSFT/Policy/ConfigOperations/ADMXInstall/{AppName}`.

 <p style="margin-left: 20px">The following list shows the supported values: